Article I: NAME

 a) Length of service should be a minimum of 15 years of high school baseball coaching.

-d) A nominee who has coached high school baseball over 25 years is automatically eligible for nomination.
+c) A nominee who has coached high school baseball more than 20 years is automatically eligible for Hall-of-Fame nomination.

-e) The list of criteria for selection should include: character, longevity, activity in the Association, and record.
+d) The list of criteria for selection may include: character, longevity, activity in the Association, and record.